Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 ## Introduction

 In this assignment you are tasked with creating a Java application designed to handle the management and download of video game data, similar to Steam.
-Steam is an online platform that distributes video game in a digital format.
-The application you will develop is simpler in design, as it does not have any purchase or trade features.
+Steam is an online platform that distributes video games in a digital format.
+- The application you will develop is simpler in design.
+It doesn't need to have many of the features available in Steam, such as the ability to purchase or trade video games.

-<br>The app consists of separate Server and Client components, connected to each other using socket programming.
+The app consists of separate Server and Client components, connected to each other using socket programming.
 The Server component maintains a database to store information about video games and user accounts.
+The server also keeps a collection of video game files.
 The Client side of the app allows clients to request a list of available video games, obtain detailed information about them, and download the corresponding game files using a download manager.

 ## Objectives
 - Review the concepts of socket programming and database management.
 - Create a local Server to store information about video games and user accounts.
-- Allow clients to create accounts, login, and logout.
+- Allow clients to create accounts, log in, and log out.
 - Use a hashing algorithm to implement secure password storage.
 - Enable clients to download video game files (represented by PNG files for simplicity) from the Server.
 - Write a detailed report on the assignment.